 For more information about the University of Winchester's terms and conditions click here.

-Students may wish to pursue the three-year BSc (Hons) Archaeological Practice course or the four-year BSc (Hons) Archaeological Practice with Professional Placement course, which includes a year in industry.
+You may wish to pursue the three-year BSc (Hons) Archaeological Practice course or the four-year BSc (Hons) Archaeological Practice with Professional Placement course, which includes a year in industry.

-Students' learning is enhanced in Year 2 by practical and applied skills such as GIS, Geomatics and Remote Sensing.
+Your learning is enhanced in Year 2 by practical and applied skills such as GIS, Geomatics and Remote Sensing.

 In the final year, specific topics are explored in greater depth alongside more advanced vocational modules.
-Students also complete a dissertation, although those on the three-year pathway can opt to undertake a month-long work-based placement instead.
+You also complete a dissertation, although those on the three-year pathway can opt to undertake a month-long work-based placement instead.